 When the child returns to school, he/she should bring a note to the teacher stating the reason for the absence.
-Apart from an emergency situation or other extremely extenuating circumstance, no teacher will give work ahead of time.
+Apart from an emergency situation or other extremely extenuating circumstances, no teacher will give work ahead of time.
 In the case of a substitute teacher, make-up work will not be sent to the office.

 TWENTY-FIVE (25) DAYS OF ABSENCE

-Generally a student who has accumulated twenty-five (25) days of absence during the school year should repeat that grade.
+Generally, a student who has accumulated twenty-five (25) days of absence during the school year should repeat that grade.